Summer Sessions Is Here for You

 How do I enroll in a special studies, internship, research or other variable-unit class?

-If you wish to enroll in a Special Study (190 or 290 series: research, internships) please complete and print the Special Studies Form.
+If you wish to enroll in a Special Studies course (190 or 290 series courses such as research, internships, etc.) please complete and print the Special Studies Form.
 The form must be signed by the instructor in charge and (for Marlan and Rosemary Bourns College of Engineering and the College of Natural and Agricultural Sciences only) the academic advisor for the class and returned to the Summer Sessions office for processing.
 Special studies classes are charged per unit, just like regular classes, and are subject to the regular summer payment deadline.

 Do I need to send my transcripts to UCR?